 Those showing or marketing young horses require horses to be managed and housed individually.
 Stalled horses generally receive more individual care and regulated feed intake and can be kept in better hair condition.
 Exercise is important, as stalling without forced exercise can inhibit development of bone strength in weanlings.
 Single exercise bouts should be short in duration and apply enough stress to stimulate sound muscle and bone growth without over-exertion.

 Successful forced exercise programs for stalled weanlings have incorporated a number of practices: timed turnouts with other growing horses, ponying, lungeing and use of mechanical devices such as horse walkers and treadmills.
 One practical management method has been to follow short-duration, controlled exercise bouts with longer-duration, free-access turnouts.
 Exercise programs must be individualized and adjusted with the development of each horse.
 Exercise level and intensity should begin conservatively, and increased as positive responses are achieved.
 Evidence of mild soreness or joint swelling must be recognized before becoming severe, and the subsequent level of exercise reduced until the horse responds more favorably.

-Click the link below to see pdf.
+Click the link below to view the pdf.